 Visual Arts in Rural Communities aims to promote the understanding and enjoyment of visual arts in rural communities through contact with artists, creative workshops and mounting exhibitions.
 At the same time VARC wants to provide an artist with a unique opportunity to develop his or her practice away from the constraints of city life.

-VARC was set up in 2000 to fund a programme of twelve-month artist residencies in the community at Highgreen and this is still the charity’s main focus.
-Between 2000 and 2008 artists have responded to the place with diverse and wonderful artwork; paintings, installation pieces, sculptures, photographs, drawings and land-based works.
+VARC was set up in 2000 to fund a programme of twelve-month artist residencies in the community at Highgreen and this is still the charity's main focus.
+Artists have responded to the place with diverse and wonderful artwork; paintings, installation pieces, sculptures, photographs, drawings and land-based works.

 An important part of the resident artist's remit is that they work on projects with local people and visiting groups.
 This takes many forms; open studio days, workshops, talks and participation in country shows are a few.